Abhaycl/static/documentation/EC2Connect/README.md

     <img src ="./images/EC2Connect3.jpg" />
 </p>

 Connect using SSH.
 Copy the commands and follow the steps mentioned above.

 1. Change the Private key file permissions

 Open an SSH client/terminal.
-Navigate to the directory where you have your private key (.pem) file in your local machine, and change the permissions to hide it from the public for SSH to work, using the command
+Navigate to the directory where you have your private key (.pem) file in your local machine, and change the permissions to hide it from the public for SSH to work, using the command:

 ```
     chmod 400 <path of private key .pem file locally>